Do you struggle to remember what you read, understand concepts or learn effectively? Most people face a challenge in one or all these areas.

 How to apply the Feynman technique

 You can apply the Feynman technique in 4 steps.
 Not only are these steps simple to understand but also easy to follow.
+This integration works for any field or expertise of study.

 Step 1: Write down the topic to study